RJHMvandenBergh/Java-Console/README.md

 So a java console on the browser wasn't required anymore

 AWTConsole.java is the old AWT verison
+To use an example is at the AWTConsoleDemo.java

 Console.java is a Swing version https://www.comweb.nl/java/Console/Console.html